huggingface/transformers/docs/source/model_doc/electra.rst

   into the correct architecture.
 Once converted to the HuggingFace format, these checkpoints may be loaded into all available ELECTRA models, however.
-This means that the discriminator may be loaded in the `ElectraForMaskedLM` model, and the generator may be loaded in the `ElectraForPreTraining` model (the classification head will be randomly initialized, however, as it doesn't exist in the generator).
+This means that the discriminator may be loaded in the `ElectraForMaskedLM` model, and the generator may be loaded in the `ElectraForPreTraining` model (the classification head will be randomly initialized as it doesn't exist in the generator).

 ElectraConfig